-Stretching and range-of-motion exercise can help with flexibility and may relieve painful joints.
-Even when your joints are inflamed, you can perform mild stretching without moving your joints.
-Building stronger muscles around joints will help to support them.
+Stretching and range-of-motion exercises can help with flexibility and pain relief.
+Even when your joints are mildly inflamed, you can perform stretching.
+Building stronger muscles around joints will help support them.

 - good stretching techniques

 - deep breathing exercises

 - proper sleep positions